Anglican Chapel of Salvador: History

 The Anglican Chapel of Salvador was modelled after Classical architecture and was the second largest non-Roman Catholic church built in Brazil.
 During the Empire, Catholicism remained the state religion of the country and non-Catholic churches were still forbidden to resemble churches, with towers and bells.
-It was only after the Proclamation of the Republic – when Brazil was transformed into a secular state – that this obligation ceased to exist and Anglicans could finally held their services in Portuguese and seek to convert Brazilians.
-That prompted the Episcopal Church to create the missionary district of Brazil, which would originate the Anglican Episcopal Church of Brazil after the merge of the British chaplaincies and the American missions in the mid-20th century.
+It was only after the Proclamation of the Republic – when Brazil was transformed into a secular state – that this obligation ceased to exist and Anglicans could finally hold their services in Portuguese and seek to convert Brazilians.
+That prompted the Episcopal Church to create the missionary district of Brazil, which would create the Anglican Episcopal Church of Brazil after the merger of the British chaplaincies and the American missions in the mid-20th century.

-In 1975, with the increase of real estate speculation in the area surrounding the Campo Grande square, a construction company negotiated with the Saint George Society the exchange of the site of the chapel for the construction of a new church in Pituba.
-Therefore, the chapel was demolished that year, making room for the Britânia Mansion residential building.
+In 1975, with the increase of real estate speculation in the area surrounding Campo Grande square, a construction company negotiated with the Saint George Society to exchange the site of the chapel for the construction of a new church in Pituba.
+As a result, the chapel was demolished that year, making room for the Britânia Mansion apartment building.
 The following year, the Saint George Society was no longer responsible for organizing the Anglican church in Salvador; that prerogative was given to the Anglican Parish of the Good Shepherd.
-In 2010 the parish transferred its headquarters to a new temple located in the Bonfim neighbourhood, while keeping its church in Pituba.
-That same year, the parish was legally separated from the Saint George Society, which became a non-profit organization with no direct link to the Anglican Episcopal Church of Brazil, responsible only for the maintenance of the British Cemetery.
+In 2010 the parish transferred its headquarters to a new building in the Bonfim district, while keeping its church in Pituba.
+That same year, the parish was legally separated from the Saint George Society, which became a non-profit organization with no direct links to the Anglican Episcopal Church of Brazil, responsible only for the maintenance of the British Cemetery of Bahia.